fmilano/CoCo_ASCII-Tetris/README.md

     make

-It will output a binary file Tetris.
+It will output a Disk Extended Color Basic (DECB) binary file *tetris.bin*

 Controls: